Blessed Martyrs of Drina: History

-Capture of Goražde

-In late November 1941, Major Boško Todorović reached an agreement with Lieutenant-Colonel Castagnieri, commander of the Italian garrison in Goražde, regarding the Italian evacuation and hand-over of the town to the Chetniks.
-On 29 November 1941, the Italians placed Goražde under the control of Dangić's men.
-The town was under complete Chetnik control by 1 December.
-Upon arrival, Dangić gave a speech to a group of Serbs, Croats and Bosnian Muslims gathered in the town's main square which contained references to Greater Serbia and ended with Dangić proclaiming that Serbs and Bosnian Muslims could no longer live together.
-Following the speech, Chetnik bands spread through the town and began killing, raping, pillaging and torching homes.
-A significant number of victims were killed on a bridge over the Drina, after which their bodies were dropped into the river.

-Croatian Home Guard prisoners and NDH officials were immediately executed.
-Corpses of Muslim civilians were left hanging from trees and lamp-posts.
-As many as several hundred civilians may have been killed in the massacre.
-Chetnik forces in Bosnia, including those of Dangić, then set about pursuing an anti-Muslim campaign through eastern Bosnia to recompense for the persecution experienced by ethnic Serbs in the NDH.

 Martyrdom

 Dangić's Chetniks entered the town of Pale on 11 December.
-They looted and burnt down the local Roman Catholic convent, Marijin dom, and captured its five nuns (two Slovene, one Croat, one Hungarian, and one Austrian).
+They looted and burnt down the local Roman Catholic convent, Marijin dom ("Mary's Home"), and captured its five nuns (two Slovene, one Croat, one Hungarian, and one Austrian).
 The five were Jula Ivanišević (b.
 1893), Berchmana Leidenix (b.
 1865), Krizina Bojanc (b.
 1885), Antonija Fabjan (b.
 1907) and Bernadeta Banja (Bernadett Bánya) (b.
 1912).
 That evening, the nuns and some other prisoners were forced to march across the Romanija mountain range in freezing temperatures and waist-deep snow.
 The five were mocked, insulted and threatened by their captors as they marched.
 While passing through the village of Sjetlina, 76-year-old sister Leidenix became exhausted.
 She was separated from the group and forced to remain behind.